-What is Marmook?
+What is R&R (formally Marmook)?

-Marmook is run during our second break (2-2.30) in the library.
+R&R is run during our second break (2-2.30) in the library.
 Staff supervise this space and are available for children who need some support during that time.
-Marmook is a Wurundjeri word offered for our use by Wurundjeri Elder, Murrindindi, and means ancestor pathway or special place.
-We feel it represents the restorative nature of this space we are trying to create.
+The R's in R&R can stand for many things such as respect, responsibility, rejuvenation, restorative, resilience, relationship, recount, repair, remind, reflection, routine, reframe, respite and reset.

-How is Marmook used?
+How is R&R used?

-Marmook is used in a multitude of ways:
+R&R is used in a multitude of ways:

-- Students can choose to come into Marmook if they need some quiet time away from the playground.
-Here they can play a board game, read, draw or chat to the teacher if they have a problem they need help with. - It is a lovely safe space for children who may be having friendship issues to come.
-Teachers in Marmook will monitor the children they see regularly and liaise with their classroom teachers to assist where necessary. - · Many children use the space to continue working on projects or tasks that they started in class and wish to develop further. - A teacher may also ask a student to finish off some work there before heading out to play if they have not used their class time appropriately (there is a teacher there to help if they need assistance).
+- Students can choose to come into R&R if they need some quiet time away from the playground.
+Here they can play a board game, read, draw or chat to the teacher if they have a problem they need help with. - ❖ It is a lovely safe space for children who may be having friendship issues to come.
+Teachers in R&R will monitor the children they see regularly and liaise with their classroom teachers to assist where necessary. - Many children use the space to continue working on projects or tasks that they started in class and wish to develop further. - A teacher may also ask a student to finish off some work there before heading out to play if they have not used their class time appropriately (there is a teacher there to help if they need assistance). - Grade 5/6 only Students who DO NOT complete their homework 3 times in a term will have to attend R&R for half of second break (15 mins) to complete the assigned homework.
+If students are not prepared for book circle they will need to catch up on their preparation in R&R on the day of book circle.